Translate

 The last part of the fall is 281 metres into the beginnings of the Gave de Pau stream.
 It then flows down for 180 kilometres through Pau, from where it got its name, joining the river Ardour, which, in turn, flows into the Atlantic Ocean.

-The following morning, after poring over our maps, we decided to go higher, pausing at the ski station and continuing up a rough single-track road.
+After poring over our maps the following morning, we decided to go higher, pausing at the ski station and continuing up a rough single-track road.

 The views were quite stunning.
 We found Pipits and Black Redstarts, and we drove higher and higher.